 Arthur Amiotte, Wounded Knee III

 Ann-erika White Bird, Let Them Live Through Us

 Andrea Lekberg and Frances Davidson, Quilt Made in Memory

 Jessica Garcia Fritz, Tiny Topographies

 Takuwe is curated by Dr. Craig Howe, Center for American Indian Research and Native Studies.
-Additional information is available on the CAIRNS website: Takuwe.
+Additional information is available on the CAIRNS website.

-This exhibit is made possible in part by the generous sponsorship of First Bank & Trust as part of Fishback Financial Corporation and the South Dakota Community Foundation.
+This exhibit is made possible in part by the generous sponsorship of First Bank and Trust as part of Fishback Financial Corporation and the South Dakota Community Foundation.